datumorphism/datumorphism.github.io/content/til/programming/chrome-dev-tool-usage.md

 document.body.contentEditable = true
 ```

-one can just start edit the content of the whole web page.
+one can just start editing the content of the whole web page.

 ## Display Data in a Table